And Everything Nice: Overview

 The series was cancelled in early 1950, and was one of several low-budget fashion programs, such as Fashions on Parade, broadcast by the DuMont network.

+Features of the program included "how to have a wardrobe for either $1.98 or $1098."

+Bob Loewi was the show's packager and director.
+Conover Career Girls modeled clothes on the show.

 Episode status

 A single kinescope of this series survives at the Paley Center for Media in New York City.